Norfolk, Nebraska: Automobile age

 Air travel developed in Norfolk beginning with the establishment of a flying school in 1928.
 The school's field gradually expanded and was improved.
 In 1942 the WPA began construction of a municipal airport at the site.
 Although construction materials were limited during World War II, Norfolk received priority as an auxiliary field to several war-related airports, including Sioux City Air Field.
 After the war, Congressman Karl Stefan, a resident of Norfolk and a member of the Congressional Air Policy Board, used his influence to secure further funding for the airport.
 Commercial passenger flight through the airport began in the early 1950s.

 In the 1970s, another attempt was made to move the county seat from Madison to Norfolk.
 In a 1975 county-wide election, the move's proponents failed to secure a simple majority.
 A 60% majority would have been necessary for the measure to pass.

+Norfolk bank murders

 On September 26, 2002, three gunmen robbed a US Bank branch in Norfolk, killing five people in the process.
 This was the nation's deadliest bank robbery in at least a decade.
-The three gunmen, Jose Sandoval, Jorge Galindo and Erick Vela, were arrested the same day as was their accomplice Gabriel Rodriguez.
+The three gunmen were arrested the same day as was their accomplice.
 All four men were later convicted and sentenced for their roles in the crime.
-Sandoval, Galindo and Vela were given the death penalty, whereas Rodriguez received life imprisonment.
-Additionally, Sandoval pleaded guilty to two additional murders that occurred before the bank robbery and was given a life sentence for each victim.
+The three gunmen were given the death penalty, whereas the accomplice received life imprisonment.
+Additionally, one of the suspects pleaded guilty to two additional murders that occurred before the bank robbery and was given a life sentence for each victim.